Costeer/Gruvbox-Material-Themes/README.md

 **Installation**

 <details>
-<summary>show more</summary>
+<summary>Show more</summary>

 **Installing Rofi itself**

-On rofi sould be in the repo's of moast if not all distros so just going into the terminal and typing
+Rofi should be in the repo's of most if not all distros so just going into the terminal and typing

 **on Fedora**
 ```